Learn how to make your very own melt-in-your-mouth pork buns with glazed pork belly, fresh toppings and homemade steamed buns to hold it all.

 Instructions

-- Pour the remaining marinade into a small pan and heat over medium high heat, whisking constantly until mixture comes to a boil.
-Reduce heat and simmer 3-5 minutes until slightly reduced.
-Let the mixture come to room temperature.
-Transfer to a storage container and refrigerate until ready to serve.
+- Pour the remaining marinade into a small pan and heat over medium-high heat, whisking constantly until it boils.
+Reduce heat and simmer for 3-5 minutes until slightly reduced.
+Let the mixture cool to room temperature.
+Transfer to a storage container and refrigerate.

 - Transfer the pork belly to a cutting board and slice crosswise into 1/4″ strips.